reconbot/we-live-in-memory/slides-jsconf-2018.md

 ![](img/bdg-stack-linear-labeled.png)

-^ describe everything, note that elasticsearch is used for searches and related content
+^ describe everything, note that elasticsearch is "You Know, for Search"

 ---